sait-its/sait-its.github.io/cprg-217/unit-01-slides.md

 ---

-### Set Up Python Development Environment
+### Set Up Python Dev Env

 - *Environment setup* is the process of organizing your computer so you can write code.
 This involves:
-  - Installing any necessary tools
+  - Installing necessary tools
   - Configuring them
   - Handling any hiccups during the setup
 - There is no single setup process because everyone has a different computer with a different operating system, version of the operating system, and version of the Python interpreter.